 Difficulty Level: Easy to Moderate

-For backpackers hiking North Cascades, there is boat-in camping available on Diablo Lake.
-There is also camping available at Colonial Creek campground and Gorge Lake campground – an easy distance from Diablo Lake and accessible by car via the North Cascades Highway.
+And for you backpackers out there, I’ve got some good news.
+There’s boat-in camping available on Diablo Lake.
+Want more options?
+You got ’em!
+Colonial Creek Campground and Gorge Lake Campground are both within an easy distance from Diablo Lake, and you can get there by car via the North Cascades Highway.

 3. Heather Maple Pass Loop